Accounting Internship Preparation (11572.2)

 There will be various readings in the unit that will be released on an 'as necessary' basis.

 We will look at sections of Gill, M. (2009) Accountant's Truth: Knowledge and Ethics in the Financial World Oxford, Oxford University Press.
-This is available online through the university library.
+This is available as an e-book, online through the university library.

 Participation requirements